joscha999/PlanspielWeb/README.md

 See https://github.com/joscha999/ROIGraphParser for utility code used early on.

-See https://github.com/rockymine/RoIModAndSaves for the game-saves and the latest binary of the mod.
+See https://github.com/rockymine/RoIModAndSaves for the game-saves and the binary of the mod used with the course of 2020.